2021 Overwatch League season: Regions and live events

 After all matches were rescheduled to be played strictly online due to the COVID-19 pandemic, the 2020 season saw the OWL divide teams into two regions, North America and Asia, in an effort to reduce lag due to online play.
-For the 2021 season, the twenty teams were be divided into two regions, the East and West.
+For the 2021 season, the twenty teams were divided into two regions, the East and West.
 Eight teams from China and South Korea competed in the East Region, while twelve teams from North America and Europe competed in the West Division.

 The majority of matches in the 2021 season were played online.
 Three live events were planned to be hosted by three teams in China: Hangzhou Spark in June, Shanghai Dragons in July, and Guangzhou Charge in August.
 All five China-based teams travelled to these events, while the three Korea-based teams played at the events remotely via the league's cloud server.
 The Charge's homestand in August was cancelled, however, due to COVID-19 concerns.
 Additionally, the Dallas Fuel hosted a homestand in July at Esports Stadium Arlington.